Bahn-X/swift-composable-navigator/README.md

 <hr class="rounded">

 ## Vanilla SwiftUI navigation
-A typical, vanilla SwiftUI application manages its navigation state (i.e. is a sheet or a push active) either directly in its `View`s or in `ObservableObject`s.
+A typical, vanilla SwiftUI application manages its navigation state (i.e. is a sheet or a push active) either directly in its Views or in ObservableObjects.

 Let's look at a simplified example in which we keep all navigation state locally in the view: